tafia/quick-protobuf/README.md

 #### Benchmarks

-An [adaptation of rust-protobuf perftest](quick-protobuf/benches/rust-protobuf) is available and show, on these particular examples, that quick-protobuf is much faster than rust-protobuf.
+See [perftest](perftest), an adaptation of rust protobuf's perftest.
+Depending on your scenario each crate has its merit. quick-protobuf is particularly good at reading large bytes.

 ## Contribution